Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Introduction

-In \Thm{th:elem}, an algorithm is \emph{elementary recursive} if its execution time is bounded by a bounded tower of exponentials; for instance, time $O(2^{2^n})$.
-(See \Sec{s:elemrec}.)
-In contrast with \Thm{th:main}, the proof of \Thm{th:elem} does use normal surface theory, as well as Mostow rigidity, and improved bounds on the computational complexity of solving algebraic equations \cite{Grigoriev:algebra}.
-The connected-sum and JSJ decomposition stages of \Thm{th:elem} were partly known.
-For instance, using similar methods, Mijatovi{\'c} \cite{Mijatovic:seifert,Mijatovic:s3} established an elementary recursive bounds on the number of Pachner moves needed to standardize either $S^3$ or a Seifert-fibered space with boundary.
+The intervening results also typically use either normal surface theory \cite{Kneser:flachen,Haken:normal} or geometric group theory \cite{Gromov:hyperbolic,Sela:isomorphism,ECHLSPT:word}.
+While these methods certainly work, they arguably overshoot \Thm{th:main}.
+Both theories are highly non-trivial in their own right, and they continued to be developed after the geometrization conjecture was stated.
+In particular the key results of Jaco-Tollefson \cite{JT:complete} and Sela \cite{Sela:isomorphism} came later.
+Sela's theorem applies to Gromov-hyperbolic groups, which are vastly more general than the Kleinian groups that arise in \Thm{th:main}.
+Meanwhile Haken and Jaco-Tollefson prove sharper results than strictly necessary for their components of \Thm{th:main}; namely, they establish algorithms with quantitative bounds on execution time.
+This brings us to \Thm{th:ermain}.

-The hyperbolic case of \Thm{th:elem} is new.
-By contrast, Mijatovi{\'c} also established a primitive recursive bound on the number Pachner moves needed to equate two hyperbolic, fiber-free, Haken 3-manifolds.
-However, primitive recursive is significantly weaker than elementary recursive; the Haken condition is also a significant restriction. \Thm{th:elem} also has the advantage of combining a mixed set of methods to handle the full generality of closed, oriented 3-manifolds.
+In \Thm{th:ermain}, an algorithm is \emph{elementary recursive} if its execution time is bounded by a bounded tower of exponentials; for instance, time $O(2^{2^n})$.
+(See \Sec{ss:errec}.)
+In contrast with \Thm{th:main}, the proof of \Thm{th:ermain} does use normal surface theory, as well as Mostow rigidity, and improved bounds on the computational complexity of solving algebraic equations \cite{Grigoriev:algebra}.
+The connected-sum and JSJ decomposition stages of \Thm{th:ermain} were partly known.
+For instance, using similar methods, Mijatovi\'c \cite{Mijatovic:seifert,Mijatovic:s3} established an elementary recursive bounds on the number of Pachner moves needed to standardize either $S^3$ or a Seifert-fibered space with boundary.

-Finally, part of the contrast between \Thm{th:main} and \Thm{th:elem} is that it is easy to work too hard to prove former.
-The standard of a recursive algorithm, which is all that our proof of \Thm{th:main} achieves, does not require any bound on the algorithm's execution time.
-(See \Prop{p:recore}.) \Thm{th:elem} is a more explicit result that requires prior bounds on computation time at every stage.
+The hyperbolic case of \Thm{th:ermain} is new.
+By contrast, Mijatovi\'c also established a primitive recursive bound on the number of Pachner moves needed to equate two hyperbolic, fiber-free, Haken 3-manifolds.
+However, primitive recursive is significantly weaker than elementary recursive; the Haken condition is also a significant restriction. \Thm{th:ermain} also has the advantage of combining a mixed set of methods to handle the full generality of closed, oriented 3-manifolds.

-\begin{remark} We leave the non-orientable versions of Theorems \ref{th:main} and \ref{th:elem} for future work.
+\begin{remark} We leave the non-orientable versions of Theorems \ref{th:main} and \ref{th:ermain} for future work.
 This case includes new details such as 3-manifolds with essential, two-sided projective planes and Klein bottles.
 A more thorough result would also handle compact 3-manifolds with boundary. \end{remark}